Our Review Process

-If you are still wondering whether almonds are good for people with diabetes, here’s some good news.
+If you are still wondering whether are almonds good for diabetes, here’s some good news.
 Almonds help manage blood sugar quite effectively.
 Unsaturated fats that are found in nuts, protect the organs by supporting cell growth.
 Studies also indicate that almonds reduce a the spike in post-meal blood sugar and insulin levels.
 They are easy to carry as a snack and offer both nutrition and flavour in a small serving.
 Also know how to get freedom from diabetes?

 Among nuts, almonds are the best option for people with diabetes.
 In general, nuts are a good source of protein.
 Additionally, almonds also contain a variety of other nutrients.
 These nuts are low in carbs and rich in fibre, magnesium, manganese, vitamin E, vitamin B2, phosphorus, and copper.
 While almonds may be considered calorie-dense, they can keep you going through the day with these components.

 The nutrients in a handful of almonds, with regular consumption, can help improve insulin functioning.
-When planning a diet chart, nutritionists often come across this question – can people with diabetes eat almonds?
+When planning a diet chart, nutritionists often come across this question – is almond good for diabetes ?
 Studies have indicated that the intake of magnesium in one’s the daily diet is likely to reduce the an individual’s risk of developing type 2 diabetes.
 According to a 2012 study, high blood sugar levels over a period of time can lead to loss of magnesium via urine.
 This, in turn, can lead to magnesium deficiency.
 Including almonds in your daily diet can help change this.
 Magnesium deficiency is also known to cause hypertension (high blood pressure).
 Almonds, therefore, help regulate blood pressure that may otherwise lead to strokes or a heart attack.
 Increasing magnesium intake also promotes good nerve and muscle function, normal blood pressure, and healthy bones.
 Also know how to get freedom from diabetes?

 Almonds are the best dry fruits that help reduce the spike in insulin and blood sugar levels after meals.
 However, to balance your daily dietary needs, make room for almonds by lowering your overall calorie intake.
 If consumed in moderation, nuts don’t cause weight gain.
 Nuts are a healthy snack option as they leave you feeling satisfied for longer periods.

 The majority of the fat found in almonds is monounsaturated, which promotes cell growth.
 This protects vital organs like the heart.
 Overall, the consumption of almonds is believed to reduce an individual's risk of developing heart disease.
 Persons with diabetes are more susceptible to the same, and thus, almonds offer added benefits.